OpenTranslationBible/open-bible/en-GB/18.Job/md/job-24.md

 ## Job 24:10

-> They cause the poor to go about naked without clothing,
+> They compel the poor to go about without clothing,
 > And they take away the sheaves from the hungry.

 ## Job 24:11

-> Within the walls they produce oil;
+> Within the walls they press oil;
-> They tread wine presses but go thirsty.
+> They tread wine presses but remain thirsty.

 ## Job 24:12

 > From the city people groan,
 > And the souls of the wounded cry out;
-> Yet God does not pay attention to the offence.
+> Yet God does not regard the wrongdoing.

 ---